Øystre Slidre Municipality: History

 Hegge Stave Church was originally constructed around the year 1216 in the village of Hegge.
 It has been extensively rebuilt and is mostly post-reformation.
 It contains a fine altarpiece (reredos) carved by Eistein Kjørn from Heidal between 1781 and 1782.

 Geography

-Øystre Slidre shares borders with the municipalities of Nord-Aurdal and Vestre Slidre in the south, Vang in the west, Gausdal, Sør-Fron, and Nord-Fron to the east, and up to the Valdresflya plateau at the border of Vågå in the north. Øystre Slidre is part of the traditional district of Valdres in central, southern Norway, situated between the valleys of Gudbrandsdal and Hallingdal. Øystre Slidre measures about 45.1 km on a north–south axis and 39.8 km on an east–west axis.
+Øystre Slidre Municipality shares borders with Nord-Aurdal Municipality and Vestre Slidre Municipality in the south; Vang Municipality in the west; Gausdal Municipality, Sør-Fron Municipality, and Nord-Fron Municipality to the east; and up to the Valdresflya plateau at the border of Vågå Municipality in the north. Øystre Slidre Municipality is part of the traditional district of Valdres in central, southern Norway, situated between the Gudbrandsdal and Hallingdal valleys. Øystre Slidre Municipality measures about 45.1 km on a north–south axis and 39.8 km on an east–west axis.